 I found 101 Ways to Die an enjoyable puzzler.
 The physics were done well, and while some of the spring traps needed their trajectories to be more precise, sometimes a Splatt just needed to be thrown into the nearest spiked wall.
 Having the Ways to Die spelled out at the beginning of the experiment, and not having to figure them out on your own, made for more creative placements of the traps.
 The replay video feature was key in seeing why a trap did not perform as expected.
 Studying these eliminated much of the guesswork when relaying traps.
 While the plot may be in questionable taste, 101 Ways to Die offers a unique spin on physics based puzzlers.

-Review Done on 101 Ways to Die for Xbox One
+101 Ways to Die Review on Xbox One

 Review Code provided by One PR